kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 At the end of this tutorial, you will be able to push your code changes to Github and run it in an EC2 instance deployed AWS CodeBuild.

-All of AWS services in this tutorial should be in the same region Sydney (ap-southeast-2).
+All of AWS services in this tutorial should be in the same region Singapore or Sydney (ap-southeast-1 or ap-southeast-2).

 ## Pre-requisites
 - Team workshop